 Sveti Stefan and the South Coast

-The southern coast of Montenegro is largely made up of the Bar and Ulcinj Municipalities.
+The southern coast of Montenegro is primarily made up of the Bar and Ulcinj Municipalities.
 This area is ideal for those who enjoy the lack of crowds and are in pursuit of a more serene setting.

 An introduction to Bar

 The clearest way to understand this area’s past is to pay a visit to Stari Bar.
 Firstly, you’ll be in awe of the striking Mount Rumija, which frames this beguiling town.
 A heavy presence of Ottoman architecture can be seen scattered amongst renovated structures, dilapidated buildings and relics.
 This image alone denotes the staggering degree of one town’s inauspicious history and lends a careful reminder to visitors of an era long-gone.
 More stately buildings have stood the test of time, so pay a visit to the Church of.
-St Jovan Vladimir (formerly the Patron Saint & Protector of Bar) and King Nikola’s Palace that now acts as the town’s museum.
+St Jovan Vladimir (formerly the Patron Saint & Protector of Bar) and King Nikola’s Palace, which now acts as the town’s museum.
 Perhaps one of the most inspiring feats of this town is Stara Maslina and its olive grove – this olive tree has remained in place for over two millennia!

-The southernmost city of the coast, Ulcinj
+The southernmost city on the coast, Ulcinj

 The Bay of Kotor

-The Bay of Kotor, or Boka as it’s widely known, has been a World Heritage Site since 1979, so be assured of its captivating scenery; a Venetian old town, a Fortress, Roman Mosaics, churches and a glistening cove all culminate to make Boka an exceptional holiday destination.
+The Bay of Kotor, or Boka as it’s widely known, has been a World Heritage Site since 1979, so be assured of its captivating scenery.
+A Venetian old town, a Fortress, Roman Mosaics, churches, and a glistening cove all culminate to make Boka an exceptional holiday destination.

 Boka for the intrepid traveller

 Travel inland and strap on a pair of hiking boots as you explore Lovcen National Park.
-Although it’s about an hours’ drive from the Bay, it really is worth the day trip!
-Even if you’re not a botanist or ecologist, you’ll still be able to appreciate the impressive number of species of birds, insects, bears and wolves, plus some breath-taking flora and fauna.
+Although it’s about an hour’s drive from the Bay, it really is worth the day trip!
+Even if you’re not a botanist or ecologist, you’ll still be able to appreciate the impressive number of species of birds, insects, bears and wolves, plus some breathtaking flora and fauna.

 The charming town of Kotor has everything you need to forget the day-to-day tribulations of home life.
-Not only does this small medieval refuge have a host of cute cafes and restaurants, but there are some must-see attractions like the Maritime Museum, the Cats Museum of Kotor, Cats of Kotor Shop and St. John’s Hill.
+Not only does this small medieval refuge have a host of cute cafes and restaurants, but there are some must-see attractions like the Maritime Museum, the Cats Museum of Kotor, the Cats of Kotor Shop and St. John’s Hill.
 The perfect retreat for a family in need of sun, sea and some quality time together.

 Budva